spcl/SMI/implementation_notes.md

 **Assumptions**

-- user writes SPMD programs;
+- (user writes SPMD programs) -- not sure about this;
-- tag are known at compile time, which means that **they do not depend from the rank**.
-This is done to generate efficient hardware and to avoid a different generated code (and therefore a different synthesized design) for each rank
+- tags are known at compile time, which means that **they do not depend from the rank**.
+This is done to generate efficient hardware and to avoid the generation of a different code (and therefore a different synthesized design) for each rank in the case of SPMD programs;
-- only a rank will exist on a given FPGA
+- only a rank will exist on a given FPGA.

 The channel is represented by a *channel descriptor*.
 The user can declare a channel by specifing the current rank of the computation, the pair-rank, tag, message size, message data type and type of the channel (send/receive) (**PROVISIONAL**)